artefactual/archivematica-storage-service/install/README.md

   - **Default:** `false`

 - **`SS_BAG_VALIDATION_NO_PROCESSES`**:
-  - **Description:** number of concurrent processes used by BagIt.
-If Gunicorn is being used to serve the Storage Service and its worker class is set to `gevent`, then BagIt validation must use 1 process.
-Otherwise, calls to `validate` will hang because of the incompatibility between gevent and multiprocessing (BagIt) concurrency strategies.
-See [#708].
+  - **Description:** number of processes BagIt uses to verify checksums when the Storage Service validates a bag (fixity checks and AIP reingest).
+    Keep it at `1` when Gunicorn runs with the `gevent` worker class (the default).
+Any other value (`0` selects BagIt's default pool size) makes BagIt verify checksums in a `multiprocessing` pool.
+Gunicorn's gevent worker monkey-patches threading, which is incompatible with the queues those pools use, so validation hangs in that configuration.
+See the [gevent monkey-patching caveats] and [storage service PR 230], which introduced this setting.
+Use a higher value only when validation runs outside a gevent-monkey-patched worker; `sync` is the recommended worker class.
   - **Type:** `int`
   - **Default:** `1`